ibm-cloud-docs/mas-ms/security.md

 IBM Maximo development follow IBM Secure Engineering practices for application development.
 IBM Secure Engineering is outlined publicly at the following link: https://www.ibm.com/security/secure-engineering/index.html

 IBM Maximo developers are required to follow secure coding practices, and complete education in the SANS top 25 and OWASP top 10.
 In addition, static (source) and web application scanning using IBM (HCL) AppScan product suite must be performed.
 These products check for SANS Top 25 and OWASP top 10 issues.
-Any vulnerabilities found by these scans must be resolved before product release or submitted through IBM's Product Security Incident Response Team (PSIRT) process for resolution via defect (IBM Authorized Program Analysis Report or APAR)
+Any vulnerabilities found by these scans must be resolved before product release or submitted through IBM's Product Security Incident Response Team (PSIRT) process for resolution via defect (IBM Authorized Program Analysis Report or APAR).

 IBM Maximo development uses Rational Team Concert for development (management of tasks, stories, epics, version control, test management, etc) Selenium and TestNG for test automation, Jenkins for deployment automation, and Rational Performance Tester (RPT) for performance load testing.